jeffreypullin/quasar/README.md

 make
 ```

 This process generates the binary in the `build/` subdirectory of quasar.
-To verify the installation has completed succesfully, fun
+To verify the installation has completed succesfully, run,

 ```
 ./quasar --version